-The commissioning guides are designed to assist clinical commissioning groups (CCGs) to make decisions about appropriate healthcare for specific clinical circumstances and fulfil their obligation to commission healthcare for their population that meets the five domains in the NHS Outcomes Framework
+The RCS has developed commissioning guides to assist clinical commissioning groups (CCGs) in making decisions about appropriate healthcare for specific clinical circumstances.
+The guides will also help CCGs fulfil their obligation to commission healthcare for their population that meets the five domains in the NHS Outcomes Framework.

-A summary of the development process is below and you can refer to the commissioning guide process manual for a more detailed explanation.
+A summary of the development process is outlined below.
+Read our commissioning guide process manual for a more detailed explanation.

-- Guide development group: Each group is chaired by a consultant surgeon and has representation from key stakeholders, including primary and secondary care, commissioning and patient groups.
+- Guideline development group (GDC): Each group is chaired by a consultant surgeon and has representation from key stakeholders, including primary and secondary care, commissioning and patient groups.

 - Conflict of interest: Every member of the development group and peer reviewers are required to submit any conflict of interest and these are published at the end of each guide.
-To see the conflict of interest policy click here
+Read the conflict of interest policy.

 - Literature search: The development group define the boundaries of the literature review, which is completed by an external company.

-- Consultation and peer review: Each guide is sent out for public consultation and peer review (minimum of one commissioner, one surgeon and one patient, who have not been involved in the development process) for 4-6 weeks.
-In addition any organisations which have an interest in the topic area are invited to comment and the draft guide is posted on this website and that of the surgical specialty association during this period.
+- Consultation and peer review: Each guide is sent out for public consultation and peer review (minimum of one commissioner, one surgeon and one patient, who have not been involved in the development process) for four to six weeks.
+In addition, any organisations which have an interest in the topic area are invited to comment.
+The draft guide is posted on this website and that of the surgical specialty association during this period.

 - Final approval and publication: Feedback from the consultation period is reviewed by the development group and final changes are made prior to publication.

-The guides will be revised after 3 years or earlier if significant new evidence becomes available that would impact on the high value pathway.
+- Revision: The guides are revised after three years or earlier if significant new evidence becomes available that would impact on the high value care pathway.